 I love optimizing both processes and designs.
 Discovering how to make complex interfaces easy to understand, logical and intuitive, as well as beautiful and pleasant to interact with.
-I love looking for that perfect balance in a design strategy, that delivers delightful user-centered experience, while reaching business goals.
-I strive for excellence, and don’t rest until a design makes sense, looks good, serves a purpose, and makes a difference.
+I love looking for that perfect balance in a design strategy, that delivers a delightful user-centered experience while reaching business goals.
+I strive for excellence and don’t rest until a design makes sense, looks good, serves a purpose, and makes a difference.

 Want to connect with me?
 You can drop me a line here, or find me on one of the social networks listed below.